Shoal Creek, Austin, Texas: Flooding

+Slope Collapse

 Besides the loss of lives and property, flooding erodes the banks of the creek.
 On Friday, May 4, 2018, heavy rains caused part of the canyon to collapse near the 2500 block of North Lamar along the west bluff of Shoal Creek.
 The landslide damaged part of the Shoal Creek Trail and some homes on the bluff lost part of their backyards, which fell down the slope.
 This occurred just 2 weeks after an official celebration, on April 20, of the completion of the City’s Shoal Creek Restoration Project.

 There were no injuries.
 The landslide damaged city parkland at Pease Park and about 300 feet of the hike-and-bike trail.
 It also “buckled” a city wastewater line beneath the trail.
 Crews put in pumps to redirect wastewater flow to a working part of the sewer system until there is a permanent solution.
 Mike Kelly, Austin Watershed managing engineer, said that the bluff above Shoal Creek is made of Buda limestone over an unstable Del Rio clay formation.
 When the clay moves beneath the limestone, it causes fractures that can eventually lead to slope failures.
 On that day, Shoal Creek crested at about 12.37 feet around noon, according to the Lower Colorado River Authority.

 On April 16, 2019, after spending $1 million on a year-long study of the landslide, the City of Austin estimated that repairing the damage and stabilizing the slope would cost $8 to $16 million.
 The top of the slope had moved again just a few weeks before the announcement.

 Soon after the City released the repair estimate, floods in early May 2019 damaged more of the trail, causing it to slide into the creek.
 The landslide area was considered so dangerous that it was not possible to do any work to repair it.
 In addition, a man who was bathing in the creek at 9th Street was swept away by the flood and drowned.
 His body was found in Lady Bird Lake.